cryptopanter/Panter-Airdrop/README.md

 ![PANTER-AIRDROP.png](PANTER-AIRDROP.png)

 The interesting part is that anyone can donate any stx asset or tokens he wants into Satoshi-pegged stx address.
 And those assets are only redeemable by Satoshi himself whether he is alive or not!...Thisway, we onboard Satoshi to stacks blockchain ;)

+**Notice:** There must be some security considerations for section 5 & 6 so that not anyone be able to copy-paste txid in the claiming form.